digitallinguistics/data-format/.github/CONTRIBUTING.md

 1. **Create an issue branch** for the particular issue you are addressing.
 You should only make changes to the code that are directly relevant to this issue.

+1. **(Optional) Open a pull request** to track your changes as you work.
+The pull request will have a simplified version of this checklist that you can follow while working on your code.

 1. **Set up your development environment** by [installing Node.js][4].

 1. **Install project dependencies** by running `npm install` in the project folder from the command line.